pmaengineering/centralpy/README.md

   -p, --project INTEGER | The numeric ID of the project.
 ODK Central assigns this ID when the project is created.
   -f, --form-id TEXT | The form ID (a string), usually defined in the XLSForm settings.
 This is a unique identifier for an ODK form.
   -i, --instance-id TEXT | An instance ID, found in the metadata for a submission.
 This is a unique identifier for an ODK submission to a form.
-  -a, --attachment FILENAME | The attachment file to update for the instance ID.
+  -a, --attachment FILENAME | The attachment file to upload for the instance ID.
   --help | Show this message and exit.